-Tether was developed using the Omni Layer protocol – an open-source program that acts as layer software built on Bitcoin, allowing the Tether community to track and validate the transfer of tokens.
+Tether was developed using the Omni Layer protocol.
+This open-source program acts as layer software built on Bitcoin, allowing the Tether community to track and validate the transfer of tokens.

-The first online exchange for approving the use of Tether was Bitfinex from Hong Kong in 2015.
+The first online exchange to approve the use of Tether was Bitfinex from Hong Kong in 2015.
 For a brief period, between 2015 and 2017, Taiwanese banks used Tether to transfer U.S. dollars internationally.

 When a lawsuit with the Wells Fargo Bank in the United States blocked this process, Tether started developing ways to move to other blockchains besides Bitcoin.

 At the time of writing, Bitfinex and Tether had won a motion in the New York Supreme Court’s appellate division that maintained their rights not to disclose further paperwork.
-The case goes on with a major advantage for Tether and Co., who are now looking to address the side effects that this affair had on their digital assets’ popularity and credibility.
+Nevertheless, the case goes on with a significant advantage for Tether and Co., who are now looking to address the side effects of this affair on their digital assets’ popularity and credibility.

 How Tether Works

 Tether Limited backs up every Tether token that is the subject of a transaction on the ledger through its reserves.
-The Hong Kong-based company acts as a 3rd party in all trades on the blockchain and a custodian of the digital assets they involve.
+As a result, the Hong Kong-based company acts as a 3rd party in all trades on the blockchain and a custodian of the digital assets they involve.

-The entire process takes place through the Tether Technology Stack that includes 3 layers:
+The entire process takes place through the Tether Technology Stack, which includes three layers:

 - The Bitcoin Blockchain